A global marketplace

 Small businesses with big ideas

-Online and on top of their game, both companies offer small businesses access to unrestricted creativity for prices that won’t set you back a fortune.
+Companies like 99designs offer small businesses access to unrestricted creativity for prices that won’t set you back a fortune.
+And with a global stock of talent, businesses are able to source out the cream of the crop.

-A clear design brief, or at best, ideas that reflect your business is the first step to your brand identity.
-99designs “prompt[s] people to write in their business name, select colours that they might already have in mind for their brand and describe who their target customer is,” says Jason Sew Hoy, its chief operating officer.
+A clear design brief, or at best ideas that reflect your business, is the first step to your brand identity.
+99designs “prompt[s] people to write in their business name, select colours that they might already have in mind for their brand and describe who their target customer is,” says Jason.

 Quality and quantity

-The same can be said of 99designs.
-With the idea of the company coming organically from designers, “we hold our design community right at the heart of everything we do.
-And to strip it all away, we’re here to basically create opportunities for the one million talented designers we have on our platform”.
+Cutting down on cost doesn’t necessarily mean sacrificing on quality.
+With the idea of the company coming organically from hand-picked designers, 99desings ensures that its talent community is always at the heart of its operation.
+“We’re here to basically create opportunities for the one million talented designers we have on our platform,” says Jason.

-So confident are they with their talent pool, they offer a 100 per cent money back guarantee if dissatisfied.
-The opportunities for business looking to rebrand have never been so attractive.
+So confident are they with their talent pool, they offer a 100 percent money back guarantee if dissatisfied.
+The opportunities for business’ looking to rebrand has never been so attractive.

 - Make the most of the worldwide workforce.
 A global marketplace eliminates postcode restrictions and gives you instant access to the best of the best within the industry